canopy-js/canopy-js/README.md

 The user can begin browsing from multiple original topics, but the links they select may end up taking them to paragraphs that are reused throughout the project.

+The URL will reflect the path of paragraphs being displayed, eg `example.com/Topic1#Subtopic1/Topic2#Subtopic2`

 ### Creating Topic Files

 A Canopy website is composed of named paragraphs, some of which are "topics," and some of which are "subtopics."